 Associate Professor of Theology

-Father Issing teaches theology and ethics at King's College, where he is now beginning his eighth year.
+Father Issing teaches theology and ethics at King's College, where he is now beginning his ninth year.
 Holding a doctorate in theological ethics from the Graduate Theological Union in Berkeley and a licentiate in sacred theology from the Jesuit School of Theology, his academic study is focused on Catholic social teaching and public dialogue about the common good.
 One of his chief interests is Catholic higher education as an institution defined by public theology.
+In 2015-2016, Fr.
+Issing serves as the Chair of Faculty Council at King’s College.

 Fr.
 Issing received his artium baccalaureatus (A.B.) in theology from Georgetown University in 1984.
 Upon graduation, he entered the Congregation of Holy Cross and began graduate studies in theology at the University of Notre Dame.
 He was awarded his master’s degree in divinity (M.Div.) in 1989 and was ordained to the priesthood in 1990.